 There was no relationship between the time of sampling and the level of TP as concentrations varied at each sampling site, each month (Figure 15).
-The majority of sites were consistently higher than the guideline value of 0.065mg/L on all four sampling occaisions, except for Roxburgh Avenue (EBN27), Kit-it Brook (EBN22), Wandena Road (ENB27), Muchea East (EBN10), Rocky Gully (EBN6)) and Wandena North (EBN7).
+The majority of sites were consistently higher than the guideline value of $0.065 \, \text{mg/L}$ on all four sampling occasions, except for Roxburgh Avenue (EBN27), Kit-it Brook (EBN22), Wandena Road (ENB27), Muchea East (EBN10), Rocky Gully (EBN6), YayYal (EBN5) and Wandena North (EBN7).
 Which were below the guideline on all sampling occasions.
-Wandena South (EBN8) exceeded the guidline on three sampling occaisions.
-Muchea North (EBN11) however recorded TP concentrations approximately sixty three times higher than the guideline value of 0.065mg/L. This is consistant with the levels recorded in 2012 however slightly less then what was recorded in 2012.
+Muchea North (EBN11) however recorded TP concentrations approximately eighty times higher than the guideline value of $0.065 \, \text{mg/L}$.
+This is consistant with the levels recorded in 2012 however more then what was recorded in 2013.

 These results are certainly cause for further investigation.
 Similar to total nitrogen, there appears to be a general trend in the data showing that sub catchments to the west of the Ellen Brook have higher levels of nutrients in the runoff than those to the east.
 This is due to changes in soil type (Figure 3).
-Duplex soils of sand over clay with high phosphorous retention capabilities dominate on the Darling and Ellen Brockman Integrated Catchment Group 51
+Duplex soils of sand over clay with high phosphorous retention capabilities dominate on the Darling and Dandaragan Plateaus to the east of the Ellen Brook.
+These soils have a higher nutrient trapping

-Dandaragan Plateaus to the east of the Ellen Brook.
-These soils have a higher nutrient trapping capability and are able to retain nutrients in the soil for a longer period of time than the well drained, porous, sandy soils of the Bassendean sands complex located to the west (DEBCMP, 2001).
+Ellen Brook Catchment Water Quality Monitoring Snapshot June - September 2014 capability and are able to retain nutrients in the soil for a longer period of time than the well drained, porous, sandy soils of the Bassendean sands complex located to the west (DEBCMP, 2001).